lukifer23/Matrix0/docs/model_v2.md

 ## 1) Current Production Architecture

 Matrix0 V2 is a **53M parameter ResNet-24** model with operational training pipeline and production SSL coverage.
-The architecture is optimized for Apple Silicon MPS with advanced stability features and five active SSL heads, while two additional experimental heads remain staged for future validation.
+The architecture is optimized for Apple Silicon MPS with advanced stability features and five active SSL heads, while two additional experimental heads remain staged for future validation. *Note: SSRL experimentation is currently paused to prioritize core SSL throughput; the design remains in-place for future reactivation.*

 ### Key Specifications
 - **Total Parameters**: 53,217,919 (53M)